Philadelphia Police Beefing Up Patrols Around City In Anticipation Of Possible Protests Following Violent U.S. Capitol Breach

-PHILADELPHIA (CBS) — In response to the violent protests and lockdown of the U.S. Capitol building in Washington D.C., Philadelphia police have told Eyewitness News that starting around 5 p.m.
-Wednesday, they are beefing up patrols around key locations in the city.
+PHILADELPHIA (CBS) — In response to the violent protests and lockdown of the U.S. Capitol building in Washington D.C., Philadelphia police have told Eyewitness News they beefed up patrols around key locations in the city around 5 p.m.
+Wednesday.
 They say residents will see an obvious police presence throughout the city.

 Officials say they made plans on Monday in anticipation of possible protests.